 Vincent Thomas’ choreography has been presented at various national and international venues including Barcelona and Madrid, Spain, Edinburgh Fringe Festival, Scotland, and Avignon, France.
 He has performed worldwide, including at the World Congress on Dance Research in Athens, Greece, and the International Choreographer’s Showcase in Bari, Italy.
 A recipient of numerous grants, Thomas’ is multi-dimensional company VTDance builds on the use of contemporary dance, improvisation, text/ movement, a variety of sound sources, and collaborations with other artists, including dancers, musicians, poets, visual artists, and others [to be discovered].
 Professor Thomas says, “my goal is to help students stretch their capacity to make a positive impact on the world.
 I teach techniques and concepts, yes, but the relevance of those in different aspects of life – that’s the real power.”

 The Distinguished Faculty Service Award is the most prestigious faculty honor at Towson University.
 It is given to a faculty member who has dedicated 20 or more years to higher education at Towson University, or at TU and other professional employers in their field.

 Among the factors to be considered are:

-Each September, a call for faculty nominations is posted in Towson Tigers Today (T3).
+Each September, a call for faculty nominations is posted in TU Today.
 Any member of the university community may nominate a TU faculty member that meets the criteria.

 The recipient will be an individual who has made a significant contribution through his or her teaching, scholarship, and participation in university affairs.
 The recipient of the award will receive $2,500 and be presented with the award during the Winter Commencement for their respective college.
 Nomination forms are typically due in early October.
 Please contact Janet DeLany for additional information about the selection process.